top of page

 Disability EmpowHer Network and the Toledo Museum of Art is proud to host Disabled Women Make History (and Art), an art show celebrating disabled women!

-If you have any questions, please feel free to email event organizers, Katie Shelley and Sophie Poost, at KShelley@toledomuseum.org or sophie@disabilityempowhernetwork.org
+If you have any questions, please email exhibit organizers, Katie Shelley at KShelley@toledomuseum.org and Sophie Poost, sophie@disabilityempowhernetwork.org

 A disabled woman smiling at the camera besides a canvas of art